denten-books/plain-text/2-device.md

 consisting of commands," Wittgenstein writes in conclusion.
 It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] The grammar, like a table of correspondences, explains the meaning of the signs.
+The grammar means in the sense of specifying the rules by which meaning fails.
 In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on the mediating layer that describes the rules of engagement.
+And thus, a sustained thought experiment about the nature of reading comprehension---the correspondence between inside and outside, thought and word, symbol and mechanism---gives rise to the notion of an intelligent machine.

 ### 2.3 Thought Experiment II

 Turing met Wittgenstein at King's College sometime in the 1930s.
-Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939 [@wittgenstein_wittgensteins_1976, 7], both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally.
+Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939 , both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally [@wittgenstein_wittgensteins_1976, 7].
 From the notes on Wittgenstein's lectures complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
-His name is mentioned eighty-six times in the text, more than any other student by a wide margin.[^ln1-margin] At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
+His name is mentioned eighty-six times in the text, more than any other student by a wide margin.[^ln1-margin] At some point of the course Wittgenstein concludes his lecture in saying:
+"Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

-Like the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
+Like he did with the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
 "I am going to talk about the interrelation of mathematical symbols," Wittgenstein begins.
 We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
 "I am speaking against the idea of logical machinery," Wittgenstein says in lecture XX.
 "The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
 We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
 "Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn